 Heartworm prevention is on the minds of most pet owners, and for good reason.

 The worms themselves live inside the mosquito for a short period of time, which they use to perfect their infective nature.
-This makes the mosquito the intermediate host.
-Because those worms continue to develop while inside your dog, dogs are considered the “definitive host.”
+This makes the mosquito the “intermediate host.”
+Because heartworms continue to develop while inside your dog, dogs are considered the “definitive host.”
 While our feline friends can contract, and even die from, heartworms, they’re not the target species for this blood-borne parasite and are considered an “incidental or dead-end host.”

-While there have been recorded cases of dogs with heartworms in all 50 states, it's the most common along the Atlantic coast.
-You'll also find plentiful cases along the Gulf coast, traveling from the Gulf of Mexico to New Jersey.
+While there have been recorded cases of dogs with heartworms in all 50 states, it’s the most common along the Atlantic seaboard and the southern United States.

 Once a mosquito bites your dog and he becomes infected, the heartworms go straight to work.
 The adult female heartworm will release her offspring, known as microfilariae, into your dog’s bloodstream.